 Signs and Symptoms of Respiratory Failure

-Suspecting COVID-19 infection and associated respiratory failure is crucial in patients with loss of smell and/or exposure to sick people, especially for those at a high risk, such as the elderly, morbidly obese, immunocompromised, and those patients taking immunosuppressants.
-(11,15,16)
+Suspecting COVID-19 infection and associated respiratory failure is crucial in patients with loss of smell and/or exposure to sick people, especially for those at high risk, such as the elderly, morbidly obese, immunocompromised, and those patients taking immunosuppressants.
+(11, 15, 16)

 For patients already diagnosed with airway disease, it is imperative to assess recent exposure to environmental triggers, recent steroid use, and inquire about inhaler compliance and technique.
 For patients with chronic cough and diagnosed hypertension, the use of angiotensin-converting enzyme inhibitors or angiotensin receptor blockers should be investigated.
 (3,5)

 Furthermore, when assessing the risk for respiratory failure, it is imperative to inquire about the patient’s smoking history, including exposure to second-hand smoke, marijuana, e-cigarettes, and vaping, as well as investigate the patient’s habits and social history because alcohol use and sexually transmitted diseases may lead to an immunocompromised immune system, which in turn makes patients more susceptible to certain infections; while a sedentary lifestyle increases the risk of pulmonary embolism.
 (3, 5, 17)